andrewhao/built-to-last-talk/slides.md

 do various things like scan for words, storing data in internal data structures, etc.

+---

+class: middle

+"We propose instead that one begins with a **list of difficult design decisions** or **design decisions which are likely to change**."
+(Emphasis added)

+???

 His point was that modules need to hide away minute implementation details from other modules - things that are likely to change!

+--

+"Each module is then designed to hide such a decision from the others."

 ---

-class:

-### An insight, cont'd
+## Applying to our business domain...

-Where are decisions made?
+Where to find difficult design decisions likely to change?

---

-Within the business functions and processes that generate them!

-* Marketing wants us to generate 5000 promo codes
-* Finance needs us to implement a new audit log
-* Product teams want us to internationalize the system, launch new food delivery features.

 ???